maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 This section describes the details of each service interface.
 One sub-section is provided for each Service Interface.
-The Service Interface specification covers only the static design description while the dynamic design (behaviour) is described in section D 5.
+The Service Interface specification covers only the static design description while the dynamic design (behaviour) is described in the [Service Dynamic Behaviour](#service-dynamic-behaviour) section.

-## Service interface "SearchServiceInterface"
+## Service Interface "SearchServiceInterface"
 <!--
     Please explain the purpose, message exchange pattern and architecture of the Interface.